kamildoleglo/operating-systems-lab/README.md

 # operating-systems
-Solutions to excercises for operating systems course at AGH
+Solutions to exercises for operating systems course at AGH

 # Disclaimer
 They made me write it, against my will.